 Depending on the scenario, a security deposit may be required from you to continue using the services

 and/or your transaction limits and volumes may be lowered

-- New users that did not previously have an account on the old Dwolla Payment Center, will have a one-time setup fee to create a new account.
+- New users that did not previously have an account on the old Dwolla Payment Center or users that fail to upgrade/transfer their old Dwolla Payment Center account by the November 30, 2018 deadline, will have a one-time setup fee to create a new account.